klb2/power-control-resilience-secret-key-budget/README.md

 The idea is to give an interactive version of the calculations and presented concepts to the reader.
 One can also change different parameters and explore different behaviors on their own.

+The material for the conference paper can be found on the `pimrc` branch.
+The `master` branch contains the scripts for the journal version.

 ## File List